ffirg/mono/README.md

 $ oc new-project "project-name"
 ```

-Create the app from git source code (it'll detect the Dockefile and do the build/deploys)
+Create the app from git source code (it'll detect the Dockerfile and do the build/deploys)
 ```
 $ oc new-app https://github.com/ffirg/mono.git
 ```